nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ## Marcy

+  * **Optional:** If you don't have a Brace then kill the guy with the Sprain yourself  on a monster encounter and run away.
   * Head up to Karsh's Room (2nd door up the stairs) and talk to the chest 20 times for Dragoon's Gauntlet.
   * Menu
     * Serge - Equip
       * Dragoon's Gauntlet
-    * Heal everyone with Tablets and use Antidotes if poisoned.
+    * Heal everyone with Tablets and use Antidote or Brace if poisoned or Sprained.
     * Pierre - Allocate Element
       * Eagleeye (if you got it)
   * Go back to the statue and enter the code obtained from earlier.